ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>A slight chance of thunderstorms and a slight chance of rain between 3pm and 5pm, then a chance of rain and a slight chance
          of thunderstorms.
-Partly sunny.
-High near 68, with temperatures falling to around 63 in the afternoon.
+Mostly cloudy.
+High near 71, with temperatures falling to around 63 in the afternoon.
 Southwest wind 7 to
          12 mph, with gusts as high as 18 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>